Siege of Kőszeg: Siege

 Located south of Sopron, the small town of Kőszeg was only a few miles from the Austrian border.
 It was held by a task force commanded by the Croatian soldier and diplomat Nikola Jurišić.
 Kőszeg was not considered a place of importance.
 It was an insubstantial obstacle and many stronger places had yielded without a fight.
 The Grand Vizier of the Ottomans, Ibrahim Pasha, did not realize how poorly defended Kőszeg was.
 After taking a few minor places, Suleiman came to join Ibrahim Pasha shortly afterwards, when the siege had already started.

 The Ottomans met stiff resistance at Kőszeg.
 Suleiman had hoped that the imperial army would come to relieve Kőszeg, affording him an opportunity for a larger engagement.
 However, during the Ottoman attacks on Kőszeg, the imperial army still formed up in Regensburg.
 The Ottomans continued with one attack after another; artillery fire brought down parts of the walls, but brought no surrender.
 (Note: According to a historian Paolo Giovio, the siege of Güns failed because the Ottomans had not brought large siege guns, expecting to engage the Emperor in a field battle.)
 The Ottomans' mines were sapped by countermines.
 The layout of Kőszeg's walls made mining a feasible strategy, but even though several mines succeeded in blowing holes in the fortifications, the defenders held out.
-For more than twenty-five days, without any artillery, Captain Nikola Jurišić and his garrison of 800 Croat soldiers held out against nineteen full-scale assaults and an incessant bombardment by the Ottomans.
+For more than twenty-five days, without any artillery, Captain Nikola Jurišić and his garrison with fewer than 50 soldiers and only 700 Hungarian villagers held out against nineteen full-scale assaults and an incessant bombardment by the Ottomans.

 There are two versions of the outcome.
 In the first version, Nikola Jurišić rejected the offer to surrender on favourable terms, and the Ottomans retreated.
 In the second version, the city was offered terms for a nominal surrender.
 The only Ottomans who would be allowed to enter the castle would be a token force who would raise the Ottoman flag.

 In both versions, Suleiman withdrew at the arrival of the August rains, and returned homeward instead of continuing towards Vienna as previously planned.
 He had been delayed nearly four weeks, and during this time a powerful army had been collected in Vienna, which Suleiman did not intend to face.
 According to historian Paolo Giovio, Charles arrived with an imperial army at Vienna on 23 September, too late to fight the Ottomans because Suleiman had already withdrawn.
 By their defense of Kőszeg, Nikola Jurišić and his men had saved Vienna from a siege.
 (Note: According to "A Historical Encyclopedia", the dogged defense of Kőszeg convinced Suleiman to give up on besieging Vienna, which was much more fortified.)